PTAB

 2. Patent Overview

-• Brief Description: The ’588 patent describes a patient treatment system featuring a mobile telepresence robot at a patient site that communicates with a remote physician station over a network.
-The system's allegedly novel aspect, added during prosecution, is a computer at a nurses’ station, separate from the robot, which displays a user interface for entering patient and medical data into multiple data fields.
+• Brief Description: The ’588 patent describes a patient treatment system where a mobile robot at a patient site establishes a videoconferencing session with a remote station.
+A key limitation, added during prosecution to secure allowance, is the inclusion of a computer at a nurses station that is separate from the robot and provides a user interface with data fields for a user to enter patient and medical information.

 3. Grounds for Unpatentability